jbellis/llmap/README.md

 # Context extraction at scale

-LLMap is a CLI tool that uses AI to perform brute-force RAG against source files using Deepseek v3 and Gemini Flash.
+LLMap is a CLI tool that uses AI to perform brute-force RAG against source files using Deepseek v3 and MiniMax-01.

-(Deepseek is preferred internally, but when analysis requires more tokens than Deepseek can handle, Gemini Flash is used.)
+(Deepseek is preferred internally, but when analysis requires more tokens than Deepseek can handle, MiniMax-01 is used.)

-LLMap performs 2-4 stages for each source file:
+LLMap performs 3 stages of analysis for each source file:
- 1. Extract context using code skeletons
+ 1. Coarse analysis using code skeletons
- 2. Determine relevance of skeletonized context
- 3. (Optional) Extract context using full source
- 4. (Optional) Determine relevance of full source context
+ 2. Full source analysis of potentially relevant files from (1)
+ 3. Refine the output of (2) to only the most relevant snippets

 Until recently, this would be prohibitively expensive and slow.
-But Deepseek-V3 is cheap, fast, and most importantly allows multiple concurrent requests.
+But Deepseek-V3 and MiniMax-01 are cheap, fast, and most importantly, they allow multiple concurrent requests.
 LLMap performs the above analysis 500 files at a time, so it's reasonably fast even for large codebases.

 ## Limitations

 Currently only Java files are supported by the skeletonization in parse.py.

+LLMap will process other source files, but it will perform full source analysis on all of them, which will be slower.

 ## Installation